DedalusProject/dedalus/docs/pages/tau_method.rst

     lift = lambda A: d3.Lift(A, lift_basis, -1) # Shortcut for multiplying by U_{N-1}(y)
     grad_u = d3.grad(u) - ey*lift(tau_u1) # Operator representing G

-We can then create a problem and enter the tau-modified PDEs, boundary condtions, and pressure gauge in vectorial form using these substitutions.
+We can then create a problem and enter the tau-modified PDEs, boundary conditions, and pressure gauge in vectorial form using these substitutions.
-Note that we will need to add the contant tau variable to the divergence equation as described in the :doc:`gauge_conditions` page.
+Note that we will need to add the constant tau variable to the divergence equation as described in the :doc:`gauge_conditions` page.
 This allows us to impose the pressure gauge and removes the redundancy between the integral of the divergence equation and the integral of the inflow boundary conditions.

 .. code-block:: python